Dinu-Loredana/angular-credit-card/README.md

 4. In card-from.comp.html create the form and bind <form [formGroup]="cardForm"> and <input formControlName="name" />.
    *formGroup directive - binds the form (FormGroup) instance created in TS to the <form> element.
    *formControlName directive - associates individual controls in the template to controls on the FormGroup instance by name; do not use binding here because it doesn't evaluate name as code.
-5. Add validors to FormControls (fields).
+5. Add validators to FormControls (fields).
 Import Validators from '@angular/forms' and use as second parmeter for any field you want to have validation for.
 6. Check/find validation errors in template using:{{ cardForm.controls["name"].errors | json }} or {{ cardForm.get("name")?.errors | json }}.
+7. Handle validation error in template; display a custom message using \*ngIf
+<div *ngIf="cardForm.controls['name'].errors['required']">Value is required.</div>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.8.